thabo104/appstore-alexa-docs/_docs/firetv/catalog/receiving-and-understanding-the-catalog-ingestion-report.md

 What you do next depends on the ingestion status.

 *   **Success**: As long as the counts of pages added, removed, updated, and unchanged are as you expected, there is no further action required.
 However, consider addressing any warnings and suggestions.
-See [catalog-data-format-ingestion-report-messages] for an explanation and course of action for each.
+See [Catalog Data Format (CDF) Ingestion Report Messages][catalog-data-format-ingestion-report-messages] for an explanation and course of action for each.
-*   **Failure**: Refer to [catalog-data-format-ingestion-report-messages] for an explanation and course of action for each entry in the Error section.
+*   **Failure**: Refer to [Catalog Data Format (CDF) Ingestion Report Messages][catalog-data-format-ingestion-report-messages] for an explanation and course of action for each entry in the Error section.
 If you still have trouble understanding what needs to be done or how to do it, please contact your Amazon Business Developer Manager.

 {% include links.html %}